dmacneill/AxisID/README.md

 For each image in `image_dir` with filename image.tif or image.jpg there should be a corresponding file in `annotation_dir` with filename image-edges.csv.
 The ground-truth angle should be the only float in the first line of image-edges.csv.

-The other two important modules are `model.py`, which defines the model, and `scheduler.py`. `scheduler.py` which defines the learning rate scheduler.
-The default is a step decay schedule (essentially the same as [torch.optim.lr_scheduler.StepLR](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.StepLR.html)).
+The other two important modules are `model.py`, which defines the model, and `scheduler.py` which defines the learning rate scheduler.
+The default is a step decay schedule (as described in the documentation for [torch.optim.lr_scheduler.StepLR](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.StepLR.html)).
 The parameters of the scheduler should be passed to `train.py` using`--scheduler_params`.
 The model architechture is discussed in the next section.

 ### Results